siegerts/xiegerts.com/content/about.md

 date = 2019-03-03T19:29:36-05:00
 +++

 I like to keep things simple.
-That, and emojis :dog:.
+That, and emoji :dog:.

 #### Get in touch